0x10c-crap/DCPU-Stress-Test/README.md

 Each file is less than 10,001 lines long.
 If you wish to include your results, submit a pull request and it will be added.

+Also included are several more focused test files that may not be assembler-ambiguous and may include intentionally errorneous code.